viktor-nikolov/lwIP-file-via-socket/README.md

 g++ -o DemoFileViaSocket DemoFileViaSocket.cpp FileViaSocket.cpp
 ```

 The executable takes the server's IP address as the command line parameter.
-It connects to the server's default port 65432; it can be changed by modifying the value of the constant `SERVER_PORT`.
+It connects to the server's default port 65432 (the port can be changed by modifying the value of the constant `SERVER_PORT` in the code).

 The app creates three test files on the server.
 The app's output looks as follows: